- Crime statistics

-All students and college personnel are expected to operate their motor vehicles on college properties in compliance with the State of Michigan Vehicle Code.
+All students and university personnel are expected to operate their motor vehicles on college properties in compliance with the State of Michigan Vehicle Code.
 Students should be aware that Campus Safety monitors all parking lots on a regular basis and will issue parking violations when necessary.
-To promote orderly parking and traffic movement, procedures and regulations have been adopted by the college.
+To promote orderly parking and traffic movement, procedures and regulations have been adopted by the university.

 All motor vehicles owned or operated by Calvin students must be properly registered with the Campus Safety Department.
 All vehicles must display an official Calvin vehicle permit.
 See more parking-driving details here.

 16. Poster Policy

 General Campus Bulletin Board

 General campus bulletin boards are intended for use by student organizations and university departments for notices and posters concerning Calvin sponsored events.
 Departmental and permanently reserved bulletin boards (i.e. Religion, Financial Services) are not for general display.
 All notices and posters from Calvin University Departments and Organizations must be approved by the Student Development Student Life East Office prior to posting on general campus bulletin boards.

 - Posters may range in size with no posters larger than 11 x 17.

 - Poster quantities are limited to the following:

 - Only one poster per event will be approved.

 - Each poster must include the name of the sponsoring student organization or department on each poster.